devbaraus/portfolio_web/README.md

 # How does it work

-I didn't whant to always depend on an API so I used a recent feature of NuxtJS that makes my whole website in a static website.
+I didn't want to always depend on an API to have content on a page everytime a person accessed my website so I used a recent feature of NuxtJS that makes my whole website in a static website.

 It does not update it's content automatically but I also don't make new content very often and when I do just need to rebuild the front end and <span>\`voilà\`<span> the all pages are new.

-So the only need to back end is when it's in development or when the website is built.
+So the only need to back end is when it's in development or when the website is built,